vovacodes/react-sunbeam/packages/react-sunbeam/README.md

 ## 🧐 Why

 React Sunbeam provides a flexible and easy-to-use solution for spacial navigation and focus management.
+It gives developers an abstraction that can be hooked to any input method the app uses, be it a keyboard, TV remote or gamepad.
-There is wide variety of applications that can benefit from it.
+There is wide variety of applications that can benefit from React Sunbeam.

 ### 🎮 TV and Gaming Console Apps